open-esq/regulationcrowdfunding/portal.md

 #### Assumptions

-^The expertise of the participants in this demonstration is generally with Ethereum-based smart contracts.
+1. The expertise of the participants in this demonstration is generally with Ethereum-based smart contracts.
-^The market this portal is targeting is specifically U.S.-based companies that want to fundraise using token sales.
+2. The market this portal is targeting is specifically U.S.-based companies that want to fundraise using token sales.
-^Developers of this demonstrations wish to use the efficiency of what's been called "smart legal contracts" being developed on OpenLaw.
+3. Developers of this demonstrations wish to use the efficiency of what's been called "smart legal contracts" being developed on OpenLaw.
-^Regulation crowdfunding allows portals, ***as business entities***, to accept payment for services provided to issuers in the form of money or the same common equity being offered through the portal to the general public.
+4. Regulation crowdfunding allows portals, ***as business entities***, to accept payment for services provided to issuers in the form of money or the same common equity being offered through the portal to the general public.

 #### Conclusion